Dou Chong: Service under Fu Jian

 Dou Chong was an ethnic Di from Wudu.
 It is not known when Dou Chong specifically joined Fu Jian, but he first appeared in the records in 368, during the rebellion of Fu Liu (苻柳), Fu Shuang (苻雙), Fu Sou (苻廋) and Fu Wu (苻武).
 Dou Chong was serving as the General of the Forbidden Guards of the Left at the time and participated in quelling the rebellion by leading cavalries.

 In 380, Fu Jian's cousin, Fu Luo, rebelled against him in Helong (和龍, in modern Jinzhou, Liaoning).
 Fu Jian sent Dou Chong and Lü Guang to campaign against them.
 Dou Chong fought Fu Luo at Zhongshan, where he greatly routed and captured him.
 Dou Chong sent Fu Luo back to the capital, while Lü Guang defeated Fu Luo's remaining followers.

 Before the Battle of Feishui in 383, Fu Jian appointed Yao Chang as Prancing Dragon General.
 Fu Jian jokingly said to him, "Before, I established my rule as the General Longxiang.
-I do not easily confer this title on others.
-You should take good care of the title."
+I do not easily confer this title on others, so take good care of it."
 However, Dou Chong objected to his playful comment, telling him, "Kings should not joke, this is an ominous sign."
 Fu Jian made no reply.
 The Battle of Feishui ended in disaster for Fu Jian, and Former Qin began to fall apart.

-As the state disintergrated, Dou Chong remained by Fu Jian's side, serving under Fu Jian's son Fu Rui (苻叡) as his chief clerk.
+As the state disintegrated, Dou Chong remained by Fu Jian's side, serving under Fu Jian's son Fu Rui (苻叡) as his chief clerk.
 In 384, he helped Fu Rui in his campaign against Murong Hong but was later given personal command by Fu Jian to defeat Hong's brother, Murong Chong at Pingyang, who had also rebelled.
 Dou Chong defeated Murong Chong at Hedong, causing Murong Chong to abandon his infantry and flee to his brother.

 In the middle of 384, Dou Chong feigned surrender to the Jin dynasty.
 The Jin court appointed Dou Chong as a general but shortly after his appointment, he defected back to Qin and invaded Hanzhong.
 The Jin administrators, Huangfu Zhao (皇甫釗) and Zhou Xun (周勳) surrendered three counties of Baxi (巴西; around present-day Langzhong, Sichuan) to Dou, and Jin's Inspector of Liangzhou, Zhou Qiong (周瓊) had little troops to resist them.
 Qiong asked the Inspector of Yuzhou, Zhu Xu for help, so Zhu sent Huangfu Zhen (皇甫貞; not to be confused with Former Yan's Huangfu Zhen) to assist him.
 The two drove Dou Chong back to the east of Chang'an while both Huangfu Zhao and Zhou Xun were killed.